fjcmontenegro/notes/to-do.md

 # To do

-- Create a solid gread system
+- Create a solid grid system
-- Create TS canvas boilerplate

 ## conways-game-of-life